iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 Sections of the file above include:

-- `cmd` — the command to run.
+- `cmd` — the command to run

-- `deps` — dependencies with md5 checksums.
+- `deps` — dependencies with md5 checksums

-- `outs` — outputs with md5 checksums.
+- `outs` — outputs with md5 checksums

 And (as with the `dvc add` command) the `data/.gitignore` file was modified.
 Now it includes the unarchived command output file `Posts.xml`.